dadamachines/axoloti_shield/README.md

 ## TODO

 - [ ] Verify and optimise footprint with Johannes
+- [x] Add a example project with eagle .sch and .brd files without footprint to offer more flexibilty in connecting to the board.
 - [ ] Add more AXOLOTI HARDWARE HACK Resources to the document. (pinout documentation, examples,…)

 ## LICENSE